betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsPeerCodeReview.md

 There are a few things to keep in mind when conducting a peer code review:

-* **Set clear expectations.** Before the review begins, the author of the code should clearly explain the purpose of the code and the specific areas that they would like the reviewer to focus.
+* **Set clear expectations.** Before the review begins, the author of the code should clearly explain the purpose of the code and the specific areas where they would like the reviewer to focus.

 * **Be specific.** When providing feedback, be as specific as possible.
 This will help the author of the code to understand the issue and how to fix it.